 Air Handler vs. Furnace

 Air conditioners contain the condenser and are typically set outside the home.
-One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
+One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
 Air conditioners actually pull out heat from inside your home through a host of parts within your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 The warm air inside your home is pulled into the system through return ducts and then passes across a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
-Refrigerant lines then send the heat outside.
+Refrigerant lines then carry the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complex than that, but the process itself is easy to break down and comprehend.
+Sure, the equipment is more complex than that, but the process itself is easy to break down and digest.

-Understanding all of your home’s heating and cooling parts for the Calgary climate is probably a little impractical, but there are a few things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at A1 Chesney Service Experts a call at 587-315-5271 or set up a free appointment online today.
+Understanding all of your home’s heating and cooling parts for the Calgary climate is probably a little unrealistic, but there are a few things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at A1 Chesney Service Experts a call at 587-315-5271 or set up a free appointment online today.